 - Multiple enrollment processes.
 Providers operating in different care settings or as multiple provider types must enroll separately for each type or setting, creating an administrative burden for both providers and the state.
 For example, a home health agency that provides services in both acute and long-term care settings must enroll as a provider through both HHSC and the Department of Aging and Disability Services (DADS).
-Similarly, a pharmacy that sells wheelchairs would enroll as a pharmacy with HHSC's prescription drug program and as a durable medical equipment provider through the state's complex enrollment contractor.
-Requiring providers to navigate the state's complex enrollment system and submit multiple applications containing similar information to different state agencies wastes resources and delays services to Medicaid clients. - Uncoordinated credentialing process.
-Provider information is not shared between the state's enrollment and managed care organizations' credentialing processes, causing providers to submit the same information multiple times to participate in Medicaid managed care.
+Similarly, a pharmacy that sells wheelchairs would enroll as a pharmacy with HHSC's prescription drug program and as a durable medical equipment provider through the state's provider enrollment contractor.
+Requiring providers to navigate the state's complex enrollment system and submit multiple applications containing similar information to different state agencies wastes resources and delays services to Medicaid clients. - between the state's enrollment and managed care organizations' credentialing processes, causing providers to submit the same information multiple times to participate in Medicaid managed care.
 In addition, not all provider information is shared within the managed care system for providers credentialed by managed care organizations.
 Fifteen of the 21 managed care organizations and dental maintenance organizations use a centralized, third-party credentialing database, which serves as a hub to collect, store, and share provider information so providers only have to submit their information once.
-However, for those managed care organizations that do not use a centralized credentialing database, providers must submit multiple applications to be able to contract. - Delayed improvements.
-More than three years after HHSC first proposed changes to streamline the provider enrollment and credentialing processes, most of these changes have still not been implemented.
-In 2011, recognizing the strain and hassle the enrollment and credentialing processes place on providers, HHSC formalized a list of over 100 system and process improvements into a contract amendment for its provider enrollment contractor.
-The textbox, Proposed Changes to the Enrollment and Credentialing Processes, lists examples of improvements HHSC planned to make to these processes.
+However, for those managed care organizations that do not use a centralized credentialing database, providers must submit multiple applications to be able to contract.